Annual Nature Programs for Ages 12-19

 Forming and firing pottery

-Merging the Inner and Outer Landscapes…Two days each week we come together in our classroom space in Morro Bay to integrate what we engaged with on the land.
-We read books, short stories and poetry about nature, heroic quests, and survival.
+Mondays: Merging the Inner and Outer Landscapes…Full time Nature Academy students come together in our classroom space in Morro Bay to integrate what we engaged with on the land.
+On this academic day, we read books, short stories and poetry about nature, heroic quests, and survival.
 We write journal entries, essays, reflections, interpretations, short stories, poems, and blog posts.
 We paint and craft to illustrate what we are learning.
 We delve into current events and take on social justice issues.
 We expand our understanding through the study of historical and multicultural perspectives.
 Mathematics takes on new meaning as we look for geometric patterns in nature and engage in purposeful problem solving.
-And more…